Have you ever had ‘butterflies in your stomach’ before an exam? Or grieved so deeply that you’ve lost your appetite?

 - Eat plenty of whole, natural foods to support healthy gastrointestinal microbiota.
 Look for natural prebiotic foods such as garlic, onions, asparagus, leeks, and seaweed.

 - Supplement with probiotics to boost numbers of ‘good’ bacteria, especially if you’re experiencing symptoms of dysbiosis.
-These can be probiotic supplements, probiotic foods, or both!
+Look for a probiotic that will actually get its bacteria past your stomach acid and to your gut, like this one.

 - Avoid or limit things that can destroy the healthy microorganisms in your gut, such as processed food, alcohol, antibiotics, excess fat, and sugar.